 We live in a globalized retail world where you can find comparable gear for a wide range of prices online.
 Often, quality follows closely to the price.

-Things to spend the extra bucks on:
+Mountain gear worth spending the extra bucks on:

 Helmets.
 You only get one chance to protect your head.